gek169/Simple_ISA/README.md

-# Simple, Embeddable, Performant Virtual Machine Language
+# A miniscule virtual machine language

 SISA16 is an extremely lightweight high-performance minimal virtual machine designed not only to replace languages like Lua and WebAssembly for program extension, but also to provide a common